← Back to Blog

 The Hidden Costs of Enterprise

-Pressure-Testing the Enterprise Hypothesis
+Testing the Enterprise Hypothesis

 The Middle Path

-The best enterprise transitions are gradual, not abrupt.
-They start with a small number of design-partner accounts that are willing to tolerate a less-than-perfect enterprise experience in exchange for influence over the product.
-They create a dedicated but small enterprise team rather than reorienting the entire company.
-And they set explicit criteria for scaling — or stopping — the enterprise motion based on early results.
-The companies that move upmarket successfully are the ones that treat it as an experiment first and a strategy second.
+The best enterprise transitions are gradual.
+They start with a small number of design-partner accounts willing to tolerate a less-than-perfect experience in exchange for product influence.
+They create a small, dedicated enterprise team rather than reorienting the entire company.

 Ready to make better strategic decisions?